enriko-riba/multiplayer-host/README.md

 * public IServer api supporting basic server operations, enqueuing client messages and creating response messages

 ### The multiplayer game server does not implement
-* a real game - although a minimalistic reference game (server and client) is provided for test purpses
+* a real game - although a minimalistic reference game (server and client) is provided for test purposes
 * any kind of game specific logic
 * any kind of client connectivity
 * any kind of data storage